CLAREMONT MCKENNA COLLEGE

 What special opportunities does CMC have?

 Claremont Mckenna strongly encourages students to take a semester studying and interning off campus.
 They have a program at a technology firm in Silicon Valley and a government-related opportunity in Washington D.C.
 Even if you choose to spend all eight semesters at CMC, you aren’t limited to Claremont-Mckenna’s courses.
-The 5-College consortium enables you to take a wider variety of classes and even study a “5-College Major.”
+The 5-College consortium model enables you to take a wider variety of classes with students from nearby schools and even study a “5-College Major.”
 There are also several accelerated programs to choose from, through which you can earn two Bachelor’s degrees or a Bachelor’s and Master’s degree in just four-five years.
-These accelerated programs are much more rigorous than a typical route, but are a good option for students who are certain of what they want to study and want to get a head start on their graduate studies.
+These accelerated programs are much more rigorous than a typical route, but are a good option for students who are certain of what they want to study and want to get a head start on their graduate degree.
 During summers, you’ll have the opportunity to participate in study abroad programs or funded internships.

 Can I study STEM at CMC?